HL7/VhDir/pages/_includes/qualification-summary.md

 #### Complete Summary of the Mandatory Requirements

-1. One coded representation of the qualification in `qualification.code`
+This extension is optional.
+If used, it SHALL include a coded representation of the qualification in `qualification.code`